nixworks/public/news/2005/12/16/index.md

 ##### Intellectual property
 ### [ Intellectual property dispute: a US federal judge upholds Pfizer's two main patents for Lipitor, which had been challenged by Ranbaxy Laboratories.
 The decision is the latest defeat for Ranbaxy, an Indian generic drugmaker, which has also lost in a UK court. ](/news/2005/12/16/intellectual-property-dispute-a-us-federal-judge-upholds-pfizer-s-two-main-patents-for-lipitor-which-had-been-challenged-by-ranbaxy-labor.md)
-_Context: Intellectual property, Lipitor, Pfizer_
+_Context: Intellectual property, Pfizer, Lipitor_

 ##### Denis Donaldson
 ### [ Denis Donaldson is expelled from Sinn Fin for being a British spy.
 He later confirms this in a statement. ](/news/2005/12/16/denis-donaldson-is-expelled-from-sinn-fein-for-being-a-british-spy-he-later-confirms-this-in-a-statement.md)
-_Context: Sinn Fin, espionage, Denis Donaldson_
+_Context: Denis Donaldson, espionage, Sinn Fin_

 ## [Previous Day...](/news/2005/12/15/index.md)